telerik/fiddler-everywhere-docs/knowledge-base/how-to-mock-responses.md

     ```
 3. Save the file with **dat** extension .
 For example save as **_action-403-status.dat_**.

-4. Add the **ACTION** rule via **Choose saved response file...** and in the popup window, choose the newly created DAT file (**_action-403-status.dat_**).
+4. Add the **Action** in the rule through **Response file**, and in the popup window, choose the newly created DAT file (**_action-403-status.dat_**).

-5. Finally, enable the Auto Responder, activate the newly created rule, and send the request.
+5. Finally, enable the Rules tab, activate the newly created rule, and send the request.
 As a result, the request to https://www.example.com will now return status code 403 with your custom error message.
 Congratulations - you have just mocked a 403 status code response while using a DAT file!